Want to land that dream UX job? You’ll need an outstanding UX design portfolio.

 But what exactly does “getting it right” involve?

-1. Stick to a tried-and-tested format
+1. Stick to a tried and tested format

-UX portfolios tend to follow a very standardised format these days and, according to Tobias, this isn’t necessarily a bad thing.
+UX design portfolios tend to follow a very standardised format these days and, according to Tobias, this isn’t necessarily a bad thing.
 When structuring your portfolio, you don’t need to reinvent the wheel; simply find an existing portfolio that you like and emulate the basic layout.
 This might not seem like the most creative approach, but it can make your portfolio more user-friendly.
 Recruiters will be familiar with the format, and you’ll have a tried-and-tested structure to work with.